 For starters, this saves your nails from damage that may occur from repetitive key presses.

-However, for many typing with the finger pads can be hard depending upon the size of the nails.
+However, on the flipside, for many, typing with the finger pads can actually be hard depending upon the size of the nails.

 In that case you can type with your finger nails but just make sure you have a keyboard with soft shallow keys with low actuation points.

 2. Posture and Position Matters

 You may have to adjust your wrist position and the angle at which your fingers actuate the keys.
 You may also have to adjust the position and angle of your keyboard.

 Instead of having to press directly down, you may have to adapt a posture whereby your hands are relaxed straight on the keyboard and your fingers more or less pointing straight.

 Think how you would press a key on a Piano, that is more or less the posture that you may have to adapt particularly if you type with your finger pads instead of your nails.